 This three-week international experience takes advantage of the rich culture and history of South Africa.
 The seminar will focus on peace studies and reconciliation, and the class size will be limited to 10–12 students.
 The seminar is open to students from ALL majors but is particularly appropriate for sociology majors and for students interested in issues of development and reconciliation.
 In the cross-cultural context of this seminar, maturity, discipline, and graciousness are absolute requirements.

-The seminar will focus upon Cape Town and Johannesburg, South Africa with a possible visit to Harare, Zimbabwe.
+The seminar will focus on Cape Town and Johannesburg, South Africa.

 A typical day will include some combination of the following:

-Students from all disciplines are welcome to apply.
+Juniors and seniors of all disciplines are welcome to apply.
 The coursework is particularly relevant to those studying sociology, social work, or psychology.
+Interested students should: